 So just looking at what your average vest will offer, the first thing that typically comes to mind is hydration.

 Usually, this will take form in the manner of two easily accessible water bottles in the front holsters of your vest.
 Alternatively, you may use a hose that feeds from an artificial ‘bladder’ strapped in the back of the vest.
+If you’re taking things easy, you might go with a chunkier smart bottle like the currently-trendy LARQ bottle.

 Given that you will be burning a lot of calories, nutrition will also need to be accommodated for; thankfully, many vests allow you to fit energy bars and gels into the front or side pockets.
 If on a long trail run, some vests will even have space featured on the rear to allow additional food to be stored.